Fish-Git/cmpsctst/README.txt

         cmpsctst  .\files\small  .\dicts  .\work  -r 0 -z -w 3 > VERY-long-non-random-test.log
         cmpsctst  .\files\small  .\dicts  .\work  -n -r 3 -z 0:1 > short-randoms-test.log
         cmpsctst  .\files\large  .\dicts  .\work  -speed -r 100 > speed-test.log
+        cmpsctst  .\files\small\ebcdic\ .\dicts\ .\work\ -a 1:0 -r 1 -n -z 0:0 -bb 0:1  >  .\work\cmp2base.txt

     NOTES

-        Unless a timing run (speed test) is being done, cmpsctst repeatedly calls the CMPSCTST.EXE test tool for every test file and dictionary found in the two specified directories and all of their subdirectories first asking it to compress the test file to a temporary work file, then expanding the work file to a second work file, and finally comparing the MD5 hash of the final expanded output to make sure that it matches bit-for-bit with the original input file.
+        Unless a timing run (speed test) or algorithm comparison test (cmp2base) is being done, cmpsctst repeatedly calls the CMPSCTST.EXE tool for every test file and dictionary found in the two specified directories and all of their subdirectories, first asking it to compress a test file to a temporary work file followed by expanding it to a second work file before finally comparing the MD5 hash of the expanded result to ensure it matches bit-for-bit with the original input.

         A series of several compress/expand cycles are performed, first using a hard-coded range of buffer size and offset